European mole: Hearing

-In mammals, the cues for hearing are usually based on inter-aural intensity differences, which occur as a result of the diffraction of a progressive sound wave by the head and pinna.
+In mammals, the cues for directional hearing are usually based on inter-aural intensity differences, which occur as a result of the diffraction of a progressive sound wave by the head and pinna.
 They could also be based on inter-aural time differences that are present because of the distance between their two ears.
 European moles have no pinnae, so they are thought to hear at low frequencies.
 In addition to this, their inner ear is unusual for that of a mammal, due to the large trabeculation of the posterior ventral skull between the ears.
 The tympana of the ear lies almost horizontally and the manubrial tips are separated by a distance of 8 mm.
 The results of several studies confirm that there is good transmission through the European mole's head for a range of low frequencies.
 Because of this it is expected that there will be acoustic interaction at each tympanic membrane.
 There are also suggestions that the ears of this mole act as balanced pressure-difference receivers.
 This system has never been suggested for a mammal in the past, but reptiles, amphibia, birds, and crickets have been shown to have a direct air pathway between the tympana.